 Identifying Opportunities for Climate Adaptation in the Delaware Estuary

 The Delaware Estuary has a nearly continuous fringe of diverse types of tidal marshes, which serve as critical habitat for fish and wildlife and provide important services for residents in the surrounding area.
 Much of this habitat is presently stressed by human alterations and activities and climate change impacts appear to be exacerbating these issues.
-The Partnership for the Delaware Estuary (PDE), through a grant from the U.S. Environmental Protection Agency’s (EPA) Climate Ready Estuaries Program, is working to assess the vulnerabilities of tidal wetlands and two other key resources (drinking water and bivalve shellfish), identify monitoring and management needs, and create an adaptation plan.
-Lessons learned from this pilot project are expected to inform the public and managers on how to get the best environmental return on investments designed to sustain vital resources.
-The pilot project will also lay the basis for potential expansion of the approach to cover other natural resources.
+The Partnership for the Delaware Estuary (PDE), through a grant from the U.S. Environmental Protection Agency’s (EPA) Climate Ready Estuaries Program, assessed the climate vulnerabilities of tidal wetlands and two other key resources (drinking water and bivalve shellfish), identified monitoring and management needs, and created an adaptation plan.
+Lessons learned from this pilot project were used to inform the public and managers on how to get the best environmental return on investments designed to sustain vital resources.

 - Tidal wetlands play an important role throughout the estuary as habitat and regulators of water quality and flooding events.
 This habitat is presently degraded and is further threatened by sea level rise, salinity, temperature, sedimentation, freshwater input, and flooding.
-This project aims to analyze these impacts in order to quantify and value the ecosystem services that tidal marshes provide.
-Potential adaptation tactics will also be contrasted.
+This project quantified the value of the ecosystem services that tidal marshes provide.

 - Bivalve shellfish are at risk in the estuary and its watershed.
-Scientists are researching and modeling vulnerabilities to different both freshwater and marine species and will compare potential adaptation options.
+Scientists researched and modeled vulnerabilities to different both freshwater and marine species and compared potential adaptation options.
 Shellfish are commercially and ecologically viable in the region and are threatened by increased salinity, decreased water quality, warmer temperatures, disease, and non-native and invasive species introductions, among other factors.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Identifying Opportunities for Climate Adaptation in the Delaware Estuary [Case study on a project of the Partnership for the Delaware Estuary].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/identifying-opportunities-climate-adap...
-(Last updated October 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/identifying-opportunities-climate-adaptation-delaware-estuary (Last updated October 2021)